qemus/qemu-docker/readme.md

       BOOT_MODE: "uefi"
     ```

+  * ### How do I boot Windows?

+    To enable Windows booting, add the following line to your compose file:

+    ```yaml
+    environment:
+      BOOT_MODE: "windows"
+    ```

-    You can also set this to ```windows``` to enable the Windows bootloader.
-Furthermore this will add a CD drive containing device drivers to the system, which can be used during the installation.
+    This will also add a CD drive containing device drivers to the system, which can be used for the VirtIO hard drive during the installation.
+Afterwards install the VirtIO network drivers and the Windows guest tools.

   * ### How do I provide custom arguments to QEMU?